mika-littor/CGM-in-Mice-Analysis/README.md

 #### Special Setup for the [plot_all_mice](plot_all_mice.py) file:
-1. Name each one of the CSV files inside the working directory after the name of the mouse it represents
+1. Name each one of the CSV files inside the working directory according to the name of the mouse
 (e.g. the data of the mouse "Miki" should be stored inside "Miki.csv")
 2. Edit the global variable ```NAME_MICE``` (list of strings) inside the [plot_all_mice](plot_all_mice.py) file according to the mice's names

 ## Files
 ### [FILE: supplementary_file](supplementary_file.py)
-Add the supplementary file to your working directory (see Setup).
+Add the supplementary file to your working directory (see setup).
 It contains code that is necessary for creating any of the plots.

 ### [FILE: multiple_plots_raw](multiple_plots_raw.py)
 Creating a plot that shows the **"raw"** data recorded on a **single** mouse.
 Each day that was recorded appears as a single colored line on the plot.
-The x-axis represents the time from 00:00 to 24:00, and the y-axis the glucose levels measured.
+The x-axis represent the time from 00:00 to 24:00, and the y-axis the glucose levels measured.

 ```
 Arguments: